NiclO1337/pp5-cats-vs-dogs/README.md

 - Heuristics: Traditional image recognition tasks for distinguishing between cats and dogs have relied on manual classification, which can be slow and inconsistent.
 The Asirra dataset, used in CAPTCHAs, is a good example where humans outperform machines.
 By improving machine accuracy in this task, we aim to enhance automated systems' reliability and potentially mitigate security concerns related to CAPTCHAs.

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/competitions/dogs-vs-cats) as part of a public competition.
-This dataset contains 25,000 images of cats and dogs, out of which only half are labeled and will be used in this project.
-These 12,500 labeled images will be split into training, validation, and test sets for model development.
+This dataset contains 25,000 images of cats and dogs, these labeled images will be split into training, validation, and test sets for model development.
 This split will ensure that the model has a well-rounded understanding during training and can be accurately evaluated on unseen data during validation and testing phases.

 ## Dashboard Design